nbragin4/cookiecutter/docs/advanced/values.rst

 .. code-block:: python

     from scaffoldrom.main import scaffoldrom
-    scaffoldrom('gh:hackebrot/cookiedozer', replay=True)
+    scaffoldrom('gh:hackebrot/cookiedozer', values=True)

 This feature comes in handy if, for instance, you want to create a new project from an updated template.

-Custom replay file
+Custom values file
 ~~~~~~~~~~~~~~~~~~

 *New in Scaffoldrom 2.0*

-To specify a custom filename, you can use the ``--replay-file`` option:
+To specify a custom filename, you can use the ``--values-file`` option:

 .. code-block:: bash

-    scaffoldrom --replay-file ./cookiedozer.json gh:hackebrot/cookiedozer
+    scaffoldrom --values-file ./cookiedozer.json gh:hackebrot/cookiedozer

-This may be useful to run the same replay file over several machines, in tests or when a user of the template reports a problem.
+This may be useful to run the same values file over several machines, in tests or when a user of the template reports a problem.